-All Users hear all transmissions
+- All Users hear all transmissions

-Line-of-sight problem is almost eliminated
+- Line-of-sight problems are almost eliminated

-Portable radios may use lower power
+- Portable radios may use lower power

-(= longer battery life)
+- (= longer battery life)

-Disadvantages -
+- Disadvantages -

-Repeater must be operational.
+- Repeater must be operational.

-If the repeater fails, users cannot communicate with each other.
+- If the repeater fails, users cannot communicate with each other.
 Solution: Talkaround

+Portable Repeaters that can be rapidly deployed!

+Orchard Hill - Saturday, March 3, 2018